CloudSecurityAlliance/Twitter-PlanB/README.md

 ## Updating your existing social networks with your Mastodon handle

+I storngly suggest you put your Mastodon name @username@service into your other social media profiles to aid discovery and verification.
+You can also link it, e.g. https://infosec.exchange/@kurtseifried

 ## Linking to your Mastodon profile

 Please note that anyone can link to it, e.g. https://seifried.org/ links to Kurt Seifried's 3 main accounts, but someone could put those links on any website.
 Ideally, they should be correlated, e.g. "I want kurt@seifried.org, seifried.org links to accounts X/Y/Z so those must be the real ones"